PTT Public Company Limited (PCHUY) To Go Ex-Dividend on September 1st

 PTT Public Company Limited (OTCMKTS:PCHUY – Get Rating) declared a dividend on Wednesday, August 31st, investing.com reports.
-Shareholders of record on Friday, September 2nd will be given a dividend of 0.0913 per share on Thursday, October 6th.
+Shareholders of record on Friday, September 2nd will be paid a dividend of 0.0913 per share on Thursday, October 6th.
 This represents a yield of 3.54%.
-The ex-dividend date is Thursday, September 1st.
+The ex-dividend date of this dividend is Thursday, September 1st.

 PTT Public Stock Performance